COVID-19 and Vaccine Information

 Evaluate the risks

 Always follow masking, hand hygiene and social distancing guidelines at gatherings.
+Hosts should space guests 6 feet apart around the table and limit the use of shared utensils or self-serve options.
 Other precautions include:

 Read more guidance from the CDC on holiday celebrations and small gatherings.